-Yin Yoga is a form of yoga where you hold postures for a longer period of time.
+Yin yoga is a form of yoga where you hold postures for a longer period of time.
 Most of the practice time is spent on the floor, close to the earth.
 Yin is considered to be the darker, more grounded side of the yin/yang concept (literally “shady” or “cloudy”).

 Holding postures is not always a comfortable experience, and so it builds tolerance for allowing ourselves to be in, and eventually embrace, that discomfort.
 Thus, this practice helps us to build resilience for dealing with challenges big and small.

-Yin Yoga is a very effective therapeutic treatment for milder anxiety, addictions of all types, eating disorders, healing relationship with food, body and self.
+Yin yoga is a very effective therapeutic treatment for milder anxiety, addictions of all types, eating disorders, healing relationship with food, body and self.
 While it is offered in many yoga studios, it is important to work with an expert who is knowledgeable about whatever you are dealing with, since strong emotions can emerge during a session.

 What does Yin Yoga do for the body?

 If you’re stuck in negativity, according to Chinese medicine, opening the kidney meridian can release anger and other negative emotions.
-We can help accomplish this in Yin Yoga with hip opening postures and other postures for the lower body.
+We can help accomplish this in yin yoga with hip opening postures and other postures for the lower body.

 Yin Yoga as part of a movement practice

-Yin Yoga is more of a restorative process, so must be balanced with more yang (active) forms of movement, whether yoga or otherwise.
+Yin yoga is typically more of a restorative process, so must be balanced with more yang (active) forms of movement, whether yoga or otherwise.
 We need to strive to be in balance, both emotionally and physically.
 I tend to use yoga as my yin practice, and other forms of physical exercise as my yang practice.

 Yin Yoga for eating disorder recovery

-I often incorporate Yin Yoga into my workshops for people recovering from eating disorders.
+I often incorporate yin yoga into my workshops for people recovering from eating disorders.
 It is a beautiful practice, and provides a very meditative experience.
 It is also very adaptable and accessible for anyone.

-In a Yin Yoga therapy group, I always include a theme that relates to recovery, e.g., grief and loss, shame, letting go, or cravings.
+In a yin yoga therapy group, I always include a theme that relates to recovery, e.g., grief and loss, shame, letting go, or cravings.
 As the participants are holding a posture, I speak about the topic, and sometimes read materials to them.